Wildcards in JD Edwards DMAAI’s: Use, Don’t Abuse!

 Edward Gutkowski, Chief Architect – RapidReconciler

-I am often asked how best to use wildcards (aka company ‘00000’ and GL class ****) when configuring distribution/manufacturing automatic accounting instructions (DMAAI’s).
+I am often asked how best to use wildcards (aka company ‘00000’ and GL class ****) in JDE when configuring distribution/manufacturing automatic accounting instructions (DMAAI’s).
 First, we must consider the purpose of these values and how they are used by the system.
 DMAAI’s are used to map journal entries to the general ledger for ANY inventory transaction performed.
 A business unit, object account and subsidiary account are entered for each combination of company number, document or order type, and GL class code.
 The inventory programs use this information to determine the proper entries to make for the financial statements.
 A typical set up is shown below:

 Notice company 00000 and GL class ****.
 What exactly do those entries do?
 They are blanket entries that eliminate the need to enter many individual rows, but beware, they may also cover up accounting mistakes by preventing errors during transactions!

 Let’s say we are doing an inventory adjustment (IA) in JD Edwards for a raw material with a GL class of RM02.
 Where will the debit go?
 If the DMAAI’s are configured as in the table above, the debit will go to the finished goods account 1.1411.FG!
 Obviously, this is not what we wanted but there will be no error message.
 Why, because the wildcard entry in row 1 means that if there is no explicit entry for RM02 just use that one.